Oura Ring 3 vs Whoop 4.0: Which is the top fitness tracker for you?

 Fitness trackers come in all shapes and sizes, and two of the most popular fitness trackers on the market will blend in with your jewellery.
-If you want to keep an eye on your sleep, fertility, heart rate, and active calorie burn without looking like you’re wearing a sports watch, you might have your eye on the Whoop 4.0 or the Oura ring.
+If you want to keep an eye on your sleep, fertility, heart rate, and active calorie burn without looking like you’re wearing a sports watch, you might have your eye on the Whoop 4.0 or the Oura Ring.

 Both discrete trackers aren’t ideal for checking your metrics on the run, or during a workout, but they’ll do just about everything else.
-If you’re struggling to choose between the two trackers, we’ve been wearing both to help you decide which is best for you, and your lifestyle.
+If you’re struggling to choose between the two trackers, we’ve been wearing both to help you decide which is right for you, and your lifestyle.

 Both the Whoop and the Oura ring require you to pay for subscriptions, so read on to find out more in our Oura ring 3 vs Whoop 4.0 face-off.